anaconda/anaconda-project/README.md

 the project (going from source code to something runnable), while conda kapsel automates "running" the project (taking build artifacts and doing any necessary setup prior to executing them).

+## Why?

+ * Do you have a README with setup steps in it?
+You may find that it gets outdated, or that people don't read it, and then you have to help them diagnose the problem. `conda kapsel` automates the setup steps; the README can say "type `conda kapsel run`" and that it.
+ * Do you need everyone working on a project to have the same dependencies in their conda environment? `conda kapsel` automates environment creation and verifies that environments have the right versions of packages.
+ * Do you sometimes include your personal passwords or secret keys in your code, because it's too complicated to do otherwise?
+   With `conda kapsel`, you can `os.getenv("DB_PASSWORD")` and configure `conda kapsel` to prompt the user for any missing credentials.
+ * Do you want improved reproducibility?
+With `conda kapsel`, someone who wants to reproduce your analysis can ensure they have exactly the same setup that you have on your machine.
+ * Do you want to deploy your analysis as a web application?
+The configuration in `kapsel.yml` tells hosting providers how to run your project, so there's no special setup needed when you move from your local machine to the web.

 ## Learn more